Save up to 25% on home insurance in Winnipeg by teaming up with Surex

 Renew with your current provider: Homeowners who stick with one insurance company for years, will likely get to enjoy some discounts!

 Review your policy annually: Review your policy annually to make necessary adjustments after life changes, you may need less or more coverage, so keep up-to-date.

 Shop around: Always compare home insurance quotes to see what all your options are on similar policies.
 No two policies are the same, so comparing will let you choose what's right for you.

-Insurance Carriers will notify the client if the policy is automatically renewing by sending out policy documents usually 30-60 prior to renewal date.
+Insurance companies in Winnipeg will notify the client if the policy is automatically renewing by sending out policy documents usually 30 to 60 prior to renewal date.

 The cheapest home insurance provider depends on how your situation fits into the formula companies create to evaluate policyholders.
 Comparing quotes with Surex will allow you to get the cheapest price on home insurance.

 You can contact your assigned Surex broker/advisor or contact the insurance company directly.
-Make sure you have your policy # and details of the claim prepare when you call.
+Make sure you have your policy number and details of the claim prepared when you call.

 Winnipeg does have some significant weather events that can damage your property.
 Property insurance is basically the same in each province, but you should be aware of the risks that occur in different areas of the country that can affect each province differently.
 In Winnipeg, you may encounter these conditions:

 - Strong winds (tornadoes have been known to occur in Winnipeg)